Our Lady of the Good Event (Parañaque): History

-The history of Our Lady of Good Event of Parañaque was based on the writings of Nicolás de San Pedro, the vicar of St. Andrew's Parish (now the Cathedral Parish of St. Andrew), written in 1700.
+The history of Our Lady of the Good Event of Parañaque is based on the writings of Nicolás de San Pedro, the vicar of St. Andrew's Parish (now the Cathedral Parish of St. Andrew), written in 1700.

-The Augustinian fathers brought the image from Spain in 1580 as a gift from the King to Filipino converts.
-The Augustinians stayed in Palanyag (now Parañaque) and established St. Andrew's Parish that year.
-The image was left untouched and covered with dust until Catig, a poor native from Don Galo, saw this and asked the sacristan if he could take the statue home.
-The sacristan obliged and Catig enshrined it in his home, lighting candles in its honour.
+The Augustinian fathers brought the image from Spain in 1580 as a gift from the King to the Filipino converts.
+The Augustinians established St. Andrew's Parish in Palanyag (now Parañaque) that same year.

+The image was left untouched and covered with dust until Catig, a poor native from Don Galo, discovered it and asked the sacristan if he could bring the statue to his home.
+The sacristan agreed, and Catig enshrined the image in his house, where he lit candles in its honor.

-As Catig lay dying later on, his neighbours called the priest Juan de Guevarra to administer Last Rites.
-Upon blessing Catig, de Guevarra saw the statue standing near the bed and asked if he could buy it for PHP 24 (note: the peso was of higher value during the Spanish Period).
-Catig initially refused, but then changed his mind, knowing that it would be revered by the people.
-De Guevarra took the statue and placed it in his own room after Catig had died.
+As Catig lay dying, his neighbors called the priest Juan de Guevarra to administer the Last Rites.
+Upon blessing Catig, de Guevarra saw the statue near his bed and asked if he could acquire it for PHP 24.
+Catig initially refused but later agreed, knowing that the image would be venerated by many people.

-According to de Guevarra, he saw the image emit a mysterious light and heard glorious hymns, leading him to conclude the image as being miraculous.
-De Guevarra reported the miracle immediately to the Augustinian Superior Alonzo de Mentrida.
+According to de Guevarra, the image emitted a mysterious light and hymns were heard, leading him to report the event to the Augustinian Superior Alonso de Mentrida.

 Enthronement

-Upon hearing de Guevarra's words, de Mentrida ordered that the icon be transported to St. Andrew's church.
-On August 10, 1625, a great procession was held, and the image was enshrined in the altar.
+Upon hearing de Guevarra's testimony, Mentrida ordered that the image be transferred to St. Andrew's Church.
+On August 10, 1625, a solemn procession was held, and the image was enthroned at the altar.

-Not knowing what to call the image of Virgin Mary, de Mentrida asked the other friars to write the name of all the famous titles of the Blessed Mother in Europe on strips of paper and placed them in an urn.
-A young child was asked to draw the name and for six consecutive times, the title "Our Lady of Good Event" (Buen Suceso) was picked, so they named the image as such.
+To determine the title of the Blessed Mother, the friars wrote various Marian titles on pieces of paper and placed them in an urn.
+A child was asked to draw a title, and after six consecutive selections of "Buen Suceso," the image was given the title Nuestra Señora del Buen Suceso.

-Archbishop of Manila Miguel García Serrano and colonial officials based in Manila arrived and venerated the image.
-Serrano is credited with instituting the novena and reconstructing the altar.
-After the reconstruction, another feast was celebrated on February 22, 1626, attended by townsfolk and those from neighboring provinces.

-Pontifical coronation
+Pontifical Coronation

-The original image at the 41st Intramuros Grand Marian Procession.

-Pope John Paul II granted the image a decree of Canonical Coronation on 18 December 1999.
-The rite of coronation was executed on 8 September 2000.
+Pope John Paul II granted the image a decree of Canonical Coronation on December 18, 1999.
+The solemn rite of coronation was celebrated on September 8, 2000.

-Former Vice President of the Philippines, Gloria Macapagal Arroyo attended the formal event.
-Our Lady of Good Event is patroness of the Diocese of Parañaque along with Andrew the Apostle, to whom the cathedral is dedicated.
+Our Lady of the Good Event of Parañaque is recognized as the Patroness of the Roman Catholic Diocese of Parañaque together with Andrew the Apostle, the titular patron of the cathedral.

-On 8 September 2010, an official replica by Filipino santero artisan Thomas Joven (deceased) was blessed by Manuel Gabriel during the solemn High Mass.